Skip to main content

 HNSCC tumour microenvironment

-The TME consists of various immunosuppressive cells including regulatory T cells (Tregs), cancer-associated fibroblasts (CAFs), myeloid-derived suppressor cells (MDSCs), and tumour associated macrophages (TAMs) (16).
+The TME consists of various immunosuppressive cells including regulatory T cells (Tregs), cancer-associated fibroblasts (CAFs), myeloid-derived suppressor cells (MDSCs), and tumour-associated macrophages (TAMs) (16).
 These cells provide the essential requirements for cancer progression and immune escape, which constitute hurdles for successful immunotherapy.
 FOXP3+ Tregs contribute towards an immunosuppressive TME in HNSCC by expressing high levels of immune checkpoint receptors like PD-1 and CTLA-4 (17).
-In addition to this, MDSCs express high levels of arginase 1 (ARG1) and inducible nitric oxide synthase (iNOS), producing nitric oxide (NO), which impede CD8+ Tc cell responses to TAs.
+In addition to this, MDSCs express high levels of arginase 1 (ARG1) and inducible nitric oxide synthase (iNOS), producing nitric oxide (NO), which impedes CD8+ Tc cell responses to TAs.
 Whilst ARG1 impairs T cell function by decreasing CD3ζ-chain biosynthesis, as a consequence of metabolising arginine, NO inhibits tyrosine phosphorylation and activation of JAK3 and STAT5 transcription factors which suppress CD8+ Tc cells.
 In addition to this, infiltrating macrophages (Mφs) in the TME contribute similarly to the progression of dysfunctional T cells.
 These TAMs can be classified into two subsets: the M1 classically activated Mφs, which are pro-inflammatory and have anti-tumour effects and the M2 alternatively activated Mφs, which are anti-inflammatory with pro-tumour effects (reviewed in 18, 19).
-In HNSCC the M2 phenotype predominates, suppressing T cell mediated anti-tumour immunity through the release of IL-10 and TGFβ.
+In HNSCC the M2 phenotype predominates, suppressing T-cell-mediated anti-tumour immunity through the release of IL-10 and TGFβ.
 Furthermore, although the TME poses a challenge to immunotherapy, it also offers a wide range of potential therapeutic targets that can be manipulated to enhance CAR-T cell efficacy.
 Thus, this review will explore the different generations of CAR-T cells, how they are genetically engineered, and their potential role in immunotherapy; targeting ErbB and MUC1, tumour-associated antigens which are highly expressed by HNSCCs.

 Generation of CAR-T cells

-CAR-T cell therapy is a highly complex and specialist treatment, customised for each individual patient.
+CAR-T cell therapy is a highly complex and specialist treatment customised for each individual patient.
 CAR-T cells are generated by isolating leukocytes from a blood sample from either the patient (autologous) or from a healthy donor (allogeneic), in a process known as leukapheresis (20).
 The products from leukapheresis are transferred to a manufacturing site where T cell subsets are separated by antibodies with specificity for the T cell subset markers, CD4 and CD8, for Th and Tc, respectively.
 Typically, T cells are treated with IL-2, IL-7, or IL-15 and agonistic anti-CD3/anti-CD28 antibodies, which induce rapid T cell growth, to further drive their expansion (21, 22).
 Following expansion, T cells are transduced with a gene encoding the engineered CAR via a retroviral or lentiviral vector.
 Alternatively, non-viral delivery systems such as transposons can be used; the sleeping beauty transposon system is currently being investigated as a substitute for viral-based vectors.
 The cells are then activated and expanded until they reach a significant number required for patient use (23).
 Up to one week before CAR-T cell infusion, the patient will undergo lymphodepletion chemotherapy; this eliminates both B cells and T cells, to enhance the availability of cytokines such as IL-2, essential for T cell proliferation (24).

 Structure of CAR-T cells

 The typical structure of a CAR contains four main components: a single-chain variable fragment (scFv) domain, which is derived from an antibody, for the recognition and binding to TAAs, a hinge domain, a transmembrane domain, which influences the expression of the receptor, and an intracellular domain, derived from the immunoreceptor tyrosine-based activation motif (ITAM) of the T cell signal transducing molecule, CD3ζ chain (25).
 Based on the structure and composition of the intracellular-facing, endodomain, CARs have been grouped into 5 generations; these can be seen in Figure 1 (26, 27).
 First-generation CARs contain a single CD3ζ intracellular domain.
 However, these CAR-T cells were unsuccessful in targeting TAAs on tumour cells, due to their inability to produce IL-2 to promote their proliferation and expansion of numbers (28).
 Second-generation CARs, however, contain additional cytoplasmic domains, which enhance proliferation and cytotoxic activity.
-An example of an approved second-generation CD19-targeting CAR-T cell is CTL019 (tisagenlecleucel), this is used for the treatment of both relapsed and refractory B-cell acute lymphoblastic leukaemia.
-The cell incorporates a CD137 derived costimulatory domain which induces a cell mediated immunity-associated Th1 cytokine secretion (IL-2, TNFα and IFNγ) by upregulating the P13K/AKT signalling pathway and inhibiting activation induced cell death of CD8+ Tc cells (29, 30).
+An example of an approved second-generation CD19-targeting CAR-T cell is CTL019 (tisagenlecleucel), which is used for the treatment of both relapsed and refractory B-cell acute lymphoblastic leukaemia.
+The cell incorporates a CD137-derived costimulatory domain which induces a cell-mediated immunity-associated with Th1 cytokine secretion (IL-2, TNFα and IFNγ) by upregulating the P13K/AKT signalling pathway and inhibiting activation-induced cell death of CD8+ Tc cells (29, 30).

-FIGURE 1
+Figure 1

 www.frontiersin.org